 I am a true believer in the power of road trips.

 There is a liberating feeling that comes with loading up the car and getting out on the open road.
 You get an amazing sense of freedom.
 It gives you the chance to pop the daily routine bubble and allow life to show you how great it really is.

 Road-tripping is one thing.
 What I enjoy more is road-tripping alone with my daughter.
 No husband.
 No friends.
 Just us.
 It’s an experience every parent should have with their child.

-I took a two-week road trip with my 11-year-old through the American Mid-West.
+I took a two-week mother daughter trip with my 11-year-old through the American Mid-West.
 Yes, you read that correctly.
 I purposefully road-tripped for two weeks with my pre-teen daughter.
 Crazy?
 Maybe.

 But I knew as a mother, the days of hanging out with my daughter were limited.
 Soon, I’d be tossed aside for the girlfriends, and then the boyfriends.